-Uber sees encouraging signs in reopening markets, posts $2.9 billion loss
+Uber sees ride business up from coronavirus lows in some U.S. markets

+(Reuters) - Uber Technologies Inc (UBER.N) ride service bookings rose last week and the company expects a coronavirus-related slowdown will delay the goal of becoming profitable by a matter of quarters, not years, Chief Executive Dara Khosrowshahi said on Thursday.

-(Reuters) - Uber Technologies Inc (UBER.N) said on Thursday it saw encouraging signs in markets hit by the coronavirus epidemic as it posted a 14% rise in revenue growth, supported by its Uber Eats food-delivery business.
+He spoke after Uber reported it had seen encouraging signs in markets hit by the pandemic and posted a 14% rise in revenue for the first quarter, supported by its Uber Eats food-delivery business.

+Shares of Uber rose 3.8% in after-hours trading.
+The stock gained 11% during regular trade on stronger-than-expected results by smaller ride-hailing rival Lyft Inc (LYFT.O), which reported first-quarter results on Wednesday.

-But the Silicon Valley company overall posted a $2.9 billion loss in the first quarter.
+Silicon Valley-based Uber overall posted a $2.9 billion loss in the first quarter.
 The loss includes a $2.1 billion pretax writedown of the value of some of Uber’s minority investments.

-Shares of Uber dropped 3.6% to $29.80 in after-hours trading, but had been up 11% throughout the day following stronger-than-expected results by smaller ride-hailing rival Lyft Inc (LYFT.O), which reported first-quarter results on Wednesday.
+Excluding the $2.1 billion of writedowns, Uber reported a loss of 64 cents per share, compared with Wall Street analysts’ expectations of an 88-cent loss, according to IBES data from Refinitiv.

 Uber had originally promised to be profitable on an adjusted basis before interest, taxes, depreciation and amortization by the end of this year, but withdrew its full-year guidance on April 16, citing the uncertainty surrounding the global virus outbreak.